YouriLangh/InteractiveLearning/README.md

 Normally the app should open automatically on your connected device after the apk is installed.
 If not, pressing R in the terminal will refresh the app if an error occurred in the app.
 Pressing A will open the app on the android device again.

+5. To setup the video streaming service:
+   Download the IP Webcam app
+   Video resolution: 960x720
+   photo resolution: 1440x1440 (to ensure users can rotate their phone without affecting the CV) In the top right you can start a local server which shows which ip the server is streaming on.
+Then in StudentLearnScreen.tsx you can alter the ip as needed
+   For the tests i had the metal rod at a size of ~22cm

 ---

 ## ⚙️ Prerequisites